damar-marin/language-app/README.md

 ## Features

 - Supports more than 100 languages for reading, writing, and speaking practice.
-- Writing practice with real-time feedback on grammar and syntax.
+- Writing practice with feedback.
-- Speaking exercises with speech recognition for pronunciation improvements.
+- Speaking exercises with speech recognition.
 - Progress tracking for each user across all languages.
-- Multi-platform compatibility: works on desktop and mobile devices.

 ## Screenshot